GameFoundry/bsf/Documentation/Manuals/docs/00_User/12_AdvancedRendering/06_creatingMeshes.md

 } while(vecIter.addValue(myPosition)); // // Automatically advances the iterator, and returns false when there's no more room
 ~~~~~~~~~~~~~

-Writing indices is simpler and is done through @ref bs::MeshData::getIndices32 "MeshData::getIndices32()" or @ref bs::MeshData::getIndices16 "MeshData::getIndices16()" depending if the indices are 32 or 16 bit.
+Writing indices is simpler and is done through @bs::MeshData::getIndices32 or @bs::MeshData::getIndices16 depending if the indices are 32 or 16 bit.
 The returned value is a pointer to the index buffer you can use to read/write the indices directly.

 ~~~~~~~~~~~~~{.cpp}
 // Write 6 32-bit indices